All the art of living lies in a fine mingling of letting go and holding on.

 It isn’t easy taking ownership when things fall short or go awry.
 Other people and circumstances make awfully convenient scapegoats.
 Don’t do it.
 Accept full responsibility for every area of your life, and ditch the blame game.
 You’ll be so glad you did.

 9. Let go of the belief that you can/should do it all.

-You are not Amazon.
-Try as you might, you will never be able to “do it all”.
+You’re not Amazon.
+Try as you might, you’ll never be able to “do it all”.
 And operating under the assumption that you can is a recipe for resentment, burnout, and feelings of failure.
-Focus instead on doing whatever you’re doing as well as you reasonably can, and watch the successes pile up behind you.
+Focus instead on doing whatever you’re doing as well as you reasonably can, and watch the successes pile up behind you!